JBCar1/HI2/README.md

-# TSFS12: Autonomous vehicles – planning, control, and learning systems
+# TSFS12: Autonomous Vehicles – Planning, Control, and Learning Systems

 This repository includes lecture notes, material for hand-in exercises, links to reading material, and other course material.
 Information here will be added during the course and you can always get the latest version of course material here.